abstract-theory/django-friendly-bots/README.rst

 Caveats
 -------------------
+Currently, FriendlyBots is IPv4 only.

-It is possible for unapproved crawlers that are owned by companies that also own an approved crawler, to acquire access to restricted HTTP resources.
-For example, if Google decides to run some specialized crawler that is not explicitly approved, it might pass the credentials check if it operates under the same hostname (google.com).
+It may be possible to acquire access to restricted HTTP resources if a company owning an approved crawler is running an additional unapproved bot.
+For example, if Google runs a service and uses an unapproved bot, it might pass the credentials check if it operates under the same hostname (google.com).

 Also, the validity of bot verification is wholly dependent on the companies that run the bots.
 For example, DuckDuckGo, could add additional IP addresses, or Bing could move hosts from search.msn.com to bing.com.